kubeshop/testkube/docs/docs/test-types/executor-gradle.md

 We will put a simple JUnit test in our cluster and run it.
 The Testkube Gradle Executor handles `gradle` and `gradlew` binaries.
 Since Gradle projects are quite complicated in terms of directory structure, we'll need to load them from the Git directory.

-You can find example projects in the repository here: https://github.com/kubeshop/testkube-executor-gradle/tree/main/examples.
+You can find example projects in the repository [here](https://github.com/kubeshop/testkube-executor-gradle/tree/main/examples).

 Let's create a simple test which will check if an env variable is set to true:
 ```java